Protist: Asexual reproduction

-Protists typically reproduce asexually under favorable environmental conditions, allowing for rapid exponential population growth with minimal genetic diversification.
-This asexual reproduction, occurs through mitosis and has historically been regarded as the primary reproductive mode in protists.
-This process is also known as vegetative reproduction, as it is only performed by the 'vegetative stage' or individual.

-Unicellular protists often multiply via binary fission, similarly to bacteria.
-They can also divide through budding, similarly to yeasts, or through multiple fissions, a process known as schizogony.
-In multicellular protists, vegetative reproduction can take the form of fragmentation of body parts, or specialized propagules composed of numerous cells (e.g., in red algae).
+Protists typically reproduce asexually under favorable environmental conditions, allowing for rapid exponential population growth with minimal genetic variation.
+This occurs through mitosis and has historically been considered the main reproductive mode in protists.
+Unicellular protists often multiply via binary fission, like bacteria; they can also divide through budding, similarly to yeasts, or through multiple fissions, a process known as schizogony.
+In multicellular protists, this process is often known as vegetative reproduction, only performed by the 'vegetative stage' or individual.
+It can take the form of fragmentation of body parts, or specialized propagules composed of numerous cells (e.g., in red algae).

 Sexual reproduction

-While asexual reproduction remains the most common strategy among protists, sexual reproduction is also a fundamental characteristic of eukaryotes.
-Sexual reproduction involves meiosis (a specialized nuclear division enabling genetic recombination) and syngamy (the fusion of nuclei from two parents).
-These processes are thought to have been present in the last eukaryotic common ancestor, which likely had the ability to reproduce sexually on a facultative (non-obligate) basis.
+Sexual reproduction is a fundamental characteristic of eukaryotes.
+It involves meiosis (a specialized nuclear division enabling genetic recombination) and syngamy (the fusion of nuclei from two parents), two processes thought to have been present in the last eukaryotic common ancestor, which likely had the ability to reproduce sexually on a facultative (non-obligate) basis.
 Even protists that no longer reproduce sexually still retain a core set of meiosis-related genes, reflecting their descent from sexual ancestors.
 For example, although amoebae are traditionally considered asexual organisms, most asexual amoebae likely arose recently and independently from sexually reproducing amoeboid ancestors.
 Even in the early 20th century, some researchers interpreted phenomena related to chromidia (chromatin granules free in the cytoplasm) in amoebae as sexual reproduction.

-Basic sexual cycles

-Every sexual cycle involves the events of syngamy and meiosis, which increase or decrease the ploidy (i.e., number of chromosome sets, represented by the letter n), respectively.
-Syngamy implies the fusion of two haploid (1n) reproductive cells, known as gametes, which generates a diploid (2n) cell called zygote.
-The diploid cell then undergoes meiosis to generate haploid cells.
-Depending on which cells compose the individual or vegetative stage (i.e., the stage that grows by mitosis), there are three distinguishable sexual cycles observed in free-living protists:
+Three distinguishable sexual cycles are observed in protists depending on the ploidy (Note: Every sexual cycle involves syngamy and meiosis, which increase or decrease the ploidy (i.e., number of chromosome sets, represented by the letter n), respectively.
+Syngamy is the fusion of two haploid (1n) reproductive cells, known as gametes, into a diploid (2n) cell called zygote, which then undergoes meiosis to generate haploid cells.) of the individual or vegetative stage: